quinnwai/file-system/Lab5/Lab5/ReadMe.txt

  -Using the manually-inserted text and image files in client code -Rename image file and rename text file
  -Note: MacroCommand was tested through RenameCommand tests, as the former must work if the latter does

+ ...LSCommand...
+ -Displaying manually-inserted file names with command call ls (expected result/display) -Displaying metadata of manually-inserted files with call ls -m (expected result/display) -After successfully removing or copying a file, checking outputs with command calls ls and ls -m (expected result/display)

+ ...RemoveCommand...
+ -Command calling rm <valid-file-name> which successfully removed the file -Command calling rm <nonexisting-file-name> which failed as expected with the proper return value (no-file-exists)

+ ...TouchCommand...
+ -Calling touch banana.txt successfully creates a new file called banana.txt as checked by calling ls after -Calling touch apple.img -p prompts the user to input a password for the file

+ ...CopyCommand...
+ -Calling cp <valid-file-name> <new-name> which successfully creates a copied file with new name, as checked by calling ls -Calling cp <valid-file-name> "" which returns a failure value because of the invalid file name "", returned cannot-create-file
+ -Calling cp <nonexisting-file-name> <new-name> which returns a failure value because of the nonexistent file, returned no-file-exists

 Extra Credit: CatDisplayCommand (see SharedCode directory)